There is a dark mode button on the bottom right

 “911 operator, what’s your emergency?”
 A voice calmly answered.

-“I need paramedics at xxxx.
-I was a captive of the bank heist earlier.
+“I need paramedics, I don’t know where I’m at…and I was a captive of the bank heist earlier.
 Someone was shot and is bleeding out.”

 “Okay, sir please remain calm.
 What is your name and phone number?”